MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

    The minimum and maximum values can only be changed directly in manual estimation.

-After checking that the ROI is correct, the selction has to be confirmed by pressing on the "Confirm Selection" button.
+After checking that the ROI is correct, the selection has to be confirmed by pressing the "Confirm Selection" button.

 The rest of the estimation is done automatically and the resulting matrix is saved in the given folder with the following naming convention: